Akshaykumar05/Keen-Able-Internship/README.md

 * -a: This option makes 'll' display all files, including hidden ones
 * -h: This option makes 'll' display file size in human-readable format (K for kilobytes, M for megabytes, etc.).
 * -R: This option makes 'll' list directories recursively, showing their content and the content of their subdirectories.
 * Syntax: ll [file_name]
+* **Head Command**: Head command prints the first lines of one or more files (or piped data) to standard output.
+  - Syntax: head [file_name]
+* **Tail Command**: Tail command is used to display the last ten lines of one or more files.
+Its main purpose is to read the error message.
+By default, it displays the last ten lines of a file.
+Additionally, it is used to monitor the file changes in real-time.
+  - Syntax: tail [file_name]
 5. Copy and Move Command (RM, CP, MV, SCP, RSYNC)
   - **RM Command**: rm stands for remove here. rm command is used to remove objects such as files, directories, symbolic links and so on from the file system like UNIX.
   - Syntax: rm [OPTION]...
 FILE...